There are several variables to consider when you invest in a new replacement furnace:

 The furnace efficiency rating helps calculate how much energy will be needed to heat your home and, ultimately, how much it will cost you.
 Essentially, the higher your furnace efficiency rating the less energy your heating equipment requires to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the number that shows how much heat the furnace will supply compared to the amount of energy used to produce the heat.
-For example, if your furnace has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the value that tells you how much heat the furnace will supply compared to the amount of energy used to produce the heat.
+For example, if your heating system has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.

-Keep in mind that this rating does not consider the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in varying homes is different – some high quality, some lower, so the AFUE rating does not include this in their rating.
-If you feel that your heating system or duct system is not energy efficient, give Service Experts a call today and we will give you a free in-home analysis and help you find out how much more energy and money you could be saving each month.
+Remember that this rating does not take into account the potential heat lost through leaking or improperly installed duct work or attic insulation.
+The duct work in varying homes is different – some good quality, some poorer, so the AFUE rating does not include this in their rating.
+If you feel that your heating system or duct system is not energy efficient, give your Fort Lauderdale installation experts